Mobile Menu

 In other terms, the bread should be stale and like a soft crouton.
 I know it is weird but it works!

-How to Make The Easy Vegan Stuffing Recipe
+How to Make Thanksgiving Stuffing Vegan

 How do I know?
 Because I was that child helping my Grandma make it!